What is Kagi?

 DuckDuckGo has shown the world that a privacy first search engine is possible and we respect this contribution.

-We also believe that DuckDuckGo’s business model (ad supported search) is problematic long-term both for the user and for the web.
-We are hoping to offer both superior search results and even tighter privacy by definition, as our revenue comes only from selling our own product.
+We also believe that DuckDuckGo’s business model (ad-supported search) is problematic long-term both for the user and for the web.
+We are hoping to offer both superior search results and even better privacy by default, as our revenue will come only from our users.

-These kinds of results can not be found on any other search engine by default.
-They are characterized by being highly non-commercial, authentic and high quality content.
-We even crawl the Web Archive to dig up great content (that does not exist on the original website anymore, but does still live on the web thanks to Web Archive).
+These highly relveant, high quality results, can not be found on any other search engine in the world currently for the same query and are 100% unique to kagi Search.
+These results are characterized by being non-commercial and highly authentic authentic.
+We even crawl the Web Archive to dig up great content that does not exist on the original website anymore, but does still live on the web thanks to Web Archive.
+When using Kagi, we show you a percent of search results that are unique to Kagi and do not come from the index of other search engines.

 Kagi also allows users to set preferred domains in search results, and completely mute results from others.
 This allows for an unprecedented level of personalization and search result refinement.